When you think of technological advancements, the construction sector doesn’t automatically come to mind.

 - 3D Printed, Modular and Prefabricated Construction

-In fact, Katerra, a Silicon Valley based construction technology start-up, has just recently signed a MOU with the Saudi Ministry of Housing to build 500,000 homes in the next 10 years using 3D printing technologies and prefab construction materials.
+In fact, Katerra, a Silicon Valley-based construction technology start-up, has just recently signed an MOU with the Saudi Ministry of Housing to build 500,000 homes in the next 10 years using 3D printing technologies and prefab construction materials.

 - Building Information Modelling Software

 Building Information Modelling (BIM) is the application of different digital processes like IoT and Augmented Reality (AR) technologies to generate “smart” management and workflow planning tools.
 These integrated tools allow you to create an intelligent 3D model of the project and generate smart workflows around it even before a single brick has been laid.
 This results in an elevated construction experience at all stages, from planning and design, all the way to building maintenance.